 A multidisciplinary PhD Program in Mental Health

 This Program brings together graduate researchers addressing mental health from diverse disciplinary perspectives - psychiatry, psychology, epidemiology and community mental health, history and philosophy of psychiatry, general practice, paediatrics, psychiatric nursing, social work, among others.
-Launched in March 2018, the Program is a joint initiative of the University's School of Psychological Sciences, Centre for Mental Health, and Department of Psychiatry - joined in June 2020 by the Centre for Youth Mental Health and the Florey Institute of Neuroscience & Mental Health.
+Launched in March 2018, the Program is a joint initiative of the University's School of Psychological Sciences, Centre for Mental Health, and the Department of Psychiatry - joined in June 2020 by the Centre for Youth Mental Health and the Florey Institute of Neuroscience & Mental Health.

 Our goal is to provide all University of Melbourne PhD students researching mental health with a platform to connect, share and discover new disciplines so that they can become fully-rounded researchers who can approach the field of mental health from a multi-disciplinary perspective.